Road Bike Wheels Buyer’s Guide

 Buying your first road bike has ignited a passion for cycling, and you’re now hooked on this wonderful sport.
 Maybe you’re thinking about getting into racing, or simply want to look the part.
 Either way, a wheelset upgrade is one of the most cost-effective ways to achieve your goal.

 Carbon vs aluminum?
 Shallow or deep rims?
 Factory or hand built?
 With so much to think about, researching wheel upgrades can be a confusing task.

-Through this all-encompassing guide, we’ll help establish what’s right for you and you’ll be the envy of your fellow riders in no time.
+Through this all-encompassing guide, we’ll help establish what’s right for you.
+In no time, you’ll be the envy of your fellow riders.

 Be warned, though.
 A shiny new wheelset will likely only be the beginning of a far deeper investment in cycling.
 You might just find your bike becoming very much a third (and fourth wheel) in your relationship.

 First, a quick road wheel anatomy lesson.
 Despite their differences, all road wheels have four main components: